college-of-mary-immaculate/Auto-React-FB/README.md

 ## Requirements
 To run the Heart ko Facebook mo <3 application, you will need the following:
--Python 3.7 or higher
+- Python 3.7 or higher
--Pyppeteer
+- Pyppeteer
--Tkinter (for the GUI)
+- Tkinter (for the GUI)

 ## How to Use